marcelocrnunes/cwexporter/README.md

 # cwexporter
-An API to export Cloudwatch Metrics to Prometheus exposition format
+A POC API to export Cloudwatch Metrics to Prometheus exposition format.

 ## Console